Fosinopril Sodium (FOS-in-O-pril)

 MONOPRIL 10mg tablets - 10mg fosinopril sodium per tablet

-povidone and sodium stearyl fumarate.
+and sodium stearyl fumarate.

 Bristol-Myers Squibb Australia Pty Ltd,